nirvannar/DisasterResponsePipeline/IntroReadMe.md

 **_ML Data Preparation_**
-The was loaded.
-A machine learning pipeline was created that used NLTK, Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification).
+The SQLite database was loaded.
+A machine learning pipeline (MLP) was created that used NLTK, Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification).
 The data was split into a training set and a test set, trained and tested.
 The model was exported to a pickle file ```classifier,pkl```.
 The final machine learning code was in the script ```train_classifier.py```.
+The script used a tokenize function using NLTK to case normalize, lemmatize, and tokenize text.
+The function wass used in the MLP to vectorize and then apply TF-IDF to the text. ```MultiOutputClassifier(RandomForestClassifier())``` was also used for predicting multiple target variables.

 ## Results <a name="Results"></a>